isomerpages/nlb-learning/_careers/Teens/Content.md

   <div class="col is-three-fifths">
     <p><b class="has-text-ruby">What It’s Like Being A Medical Social Worker In Singapore (4 min)</b><br>
     A medical social worker from Jamiyah Nursing Home explains how his role is different from social workers and touches on some of the challenges he faces at work.</p>
+    <small>Source: What it’s like being a Medical Social Worker in Singapore - YouTube (2020, Dec 24).
+Agency for Integrated Care (AIC) Singapore.
+Retrieved 2021, October 22.</small>
   </div>
 </div>